a11ywatch/a11ywatch/README.md

 ## Getting Started

-See our documentation on [a11ywatch.com](https://a11ywatch.github.io/a11ywatch-docs)
+See the documentation at [https://a11ywatch.github.io/a11ywatch-docs](https://a11ywatch.github.io/a11ywatch-docs)

 ## Develop